Vaeshkar/aicf-core/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the AGPL-3.0-or-later license.
+By contributing, you agree that your contributions will be licensed under the MIT-or-later license.

 ---